joakru-astro/veloce_reduction/README.md

 Python code for simple reduction of data from Veloce @ AAT.

+### Workflow
-The reduction workflow consists of follwoing steps:\
+The reduction workflow consists of follwoing steps:

-(data extraction)\
+(data extraction)

 1. Read logs
 2. Save targets list
-3. Extract science data\
+3. Extract science data

-(merging and normalisation)\
+(merging and normalisation)

-4. (optional) Make master flat
+5. (optional) Make master flat
-5. Extract the blaze function from master flat
+6. Extract the blaze function from master flat
-6. Co-add orders
+7. Co-add orders
-7. Divide co-added science spectrum by co-added blaze
+8. Divide co-added science spectrum by co-added blaze
-8. Renormalise merged spectrum (this step is using SUPPNet)
+9. Renormalise merged spectrum (this step is using SUPPNet)

+### Contents
 Repository consists of the following:
 - veloce_reduction.ipynb - notebook presenting minimal working example (steps 1-3 as of now)
 - simple_veloce_reduction - a python module handling the reduction including: